Skip to main content

 The Australia New Zealand Leadership Forum (ANZLF), established in 2004, is a private sector-led forum which brings together Australian and New Zealand business and government leaders to reinforce and develop the trans-Tasman economy and business environment.
 The ANZLF, is supported by DFAT and its New Zealand counterpart, the Ministry of Foreign Affairs and Trade.

-At their annual Leaders' Meeting, held in Wellington on 26 July 2023, Prime Minister Anthony Albanese and then-Prime Minister Chris Hipkins announced the Trans-Tasman Roadmap to 2035, aimed at lifting shared ambition to improve the lives of the people living in our nations and our region including through building sustainable, inclusive economies and actively supporting Pacific priorities.
-Prime Ministers also discussed collaboration toward the net zero transition and supporting Pacific responses to climate change.
+At their annual Leaders' Meeting in Wellington on 26 July 2023, Prime Minister Anthony Albanese and then-Prime Minister Chris Hipkins announced the Trans-Tasman Roadmap to 2035, aimed at lifting shared ambition to improve the lives of the people living in our nations and our region including through building sustainable, inclusive economies and actively supporting Pacific priorities.
+Prime Minister Albanese and Prime Minister Luxon recommitted to the roadmap at the annual Leaders’ Meeting in Canberra on 16 August 2024.
+At this meeting in Canberra, Prime Ministers also acknowledged our nations’ deep and abiding bonds as friends, family and formal allies.
+They affirmed Australia and New Zealand’s fundamental alignment in our shared assessment of the challenges faced in an increasingly uncertain and dangerous world, and commitment to working in lockstep to harness all elements of statecraft to advance our shared interests.
+(Leaders’ Joint Statement)

-Foreign Minister Wong and Deputy Prime Minister Marles met their New Zealand colleagues, Deputy Prime Minister Peters and Defence Minister Collins for the inaugural Australian New Zealand Ministerial Consultations (ANZMIN) in Melbourne on 1 February 2024.
+Foreign Minister Wong and Deputy Prime Minister Marles met their New Zealand colleagues, Deputy Prime Minister Peters and Defence Minister Collins for the inaugural Australia-New Zealand Foreign and Defence Ministerial Consultations (ANZMIN 2+2) in Melbourne on 1 February 2024.
 This was New Zealand’s first Foreign and Defence Ministers’ 2+2 meeting and an important step to strengthen the Australia-New Zealand alliance to address evolving geostrategic challenges.
-(ANZMIN Joint Statement ).
-ANZMIN was preceded by the biannual trans-Tasman Foreign Minister Consultations (FMCs) meeting and a Defence Ministers Meeting.
+(ANZMIN Joint Statement).
+ANZMIN was preceded by the biannual trans-Tasman Foreign Minister Consultations (FMCs) meeting and a Defence Ministers’ Meeting.

 Political overview